RuterNo/adt-doc/docs/operational-api.md

 #### Find Journeys - by Line Id

-To find journeys servicing a specific line, a line identifier can be provided as `query` string.
+To find journeys servicing a specific line, a line identifier can be provided as `lineId` string.

 In this example, we also limit the returned journeys to a line in a given direction (`INBOUND`) and within a specific service windows
 (`fromDateTime` and `toDateTime`).